Iverson989/rock-paper-scissors/README.md

+**_ Instructions for pt2 _**
 Copy your original code into a new file so you don’t lose it. --complete

 For now, remove the logic that plays exactly five rounds. --complete

 Create three buttons, one for each selection. --complete

-Add an event listener to the buttons that calls your playRound function with the correct playerSelection every time a button is clicked. (you can keep the console.logs for this step)
+Add an event listener to the buttons that calls your playRound function with the correct playerSelection every time a button is clicked. (you can keep the console.logs for this step) --complete

 Add a div for displaying results and change all of your console.logs into DOM methods.